PurdueRM/auto-aiming/README.md

 ![build status](https://github.com/RoboMaster-Club/auto-aiming/actions/workflows/colcon-tests.yml/badge.svg)

+## Brief Overview of the Suite
+### Auto-Aim
+Our auto-aiming system uses an industrial camera to detect enemy robots and launch shots at them accurately.
+Built in ROS2, the system is modular, with each step in the pipeline handled by separate nodes.
+First, it uses traditional computer vision techniques to detect an enemy robot’s armor plate, and uses `solvepnp` to estimate its 3D position relative to our camera.
+A ballistics solver then calculates the yaw and pitch angles needed to hit the target.
+Basic filtering is applied to reduce false positives, and the final aiming commands are sent to the robot's control board over UART.

+### Navigation
+Our navigation system enables the Sentry robot to autonomously move around the RoboMaster field, localize itself, and reach any spot on the map.
+Built using ROS2’s Nav2 framework, it combines LiDAR data and wheel odometry to localize via a method called AMCL.
+A custom behavior script `subscriber.py` controls where and when the robot moves, while the path planning plugin (DWB) computes obstacle-avoiding paths and issues movement commands.

+### For more details on workings, issues, and possible improvements, see the [State of the Algorithm](https://docs.google.com/document/d/16-y6u_inBcsI0dOPOdocxniNRPu5UtawPmoyKMHaoPU/edit?usp=sharing)

-## Usage
+## Installation and Usage
-Clone this repository into your `ros2-ws` directory.
+Clone this repository into your `~/ros2-ws` directory.
 We provide a `run` script that can be used to build, run, test, and clean the workspace with no hassle.
 The script supports the following functionalities:

 - **Building**
   - `./auto-aiming/run build`
-- **Launch ROS2 code**
+- **Run ROS2 code**
   - `./auto-aiming/run run <launch_file>`
-  - "launch files" basically run several ROS2 nodes at once.
-The main one is `video2detector.py`.
+    - "launch files" are how you start up the pipeline.
+For example you may use `video2detector.py` to run the auto-aiming pipeline with a video file, or `mv2control.py` to run using a real camera and send results to the STM32 control board.
 - **Run automated tests (GTest)**
   - `./auto-aiming/run test`
 - **Clean the workspace (remove build and install folders)**
   - `./auto-aiming/run clean`
 - _Optional flags_
   - `--quiet`: Suppresses console output, logs output to `command_output.log`.
   - `--debug`: Builds with debug flags enabled.
-Used to display a detection results window and debug logs.
+When enabled, displays a detection results window and debug logs.

 ### Example to run the detector:
 ```
 ./auto-aiming/run --debug --quiet run video2detector.py
 ```

+### To run the navigation stack, please see the README in the `src/prm_autobot_2023` directory.

 ## Overall Suite Requirements
 ### Functional Requirements: